polodarb/GMS-Flags/README.md

 6) Filtering flags by various parameters, including overwritten values
 7) Error Handler.
 You can send a report with an error to the mail and restart applications for correct operation
 8) Option to save package names and flags
-9) Five flags have been added to the suggestions:
+9) Some flags have been added to the suggestions:
     - Enable transparent statusBar in dialer
     - Enable docs scanner in Google Drive
     - Enable MD3 style in Android Auto Settings